briandfoy/cpan-security-advisory/README.md

     $ cpan-audit module Catalyst '>7.0'

-To see your new report, you'll have to regenerate the `CPAN::Audit::DB` database since `CPAN::Audit` does everything locally.
+To see your new report, you'll have to regenerate the `CPANSA::DB` database since `CPAN::Audit` does everything locally.
 That happens in the [cpan-audit repo](https://github.com/briandfoy/cpan-audit), where this repo is a submodule.